holochain/docs-pages/src/pages/concepts/9_signals.md

 ---
-title: "9.
-Signals: Communicating without waiting for a response"
+title: "Signals: Communicating without waiting for a response"
 ---

 ::: coreconcepts-intro